mah049/restapi/README.md

 # restapi
 To use this application, you must have nodejs downloaded and mongodb downloaded.
-Navigate into the restapi directory.
+1.Navigate into the restapi directory. '\n'
-Call 'npm install'
+2.In your command line, call 'npm install' '\n' 3.Then, 'node module.js' '\n'
-And then 'run module.js'
+4.Open up a browser at go to localhost:3000